CrudeCoconut/dining-hall-ds/README.md

 Motivation
 ==========
 Frustrated of waiting in long lines at dining halls.
-Will like to know when they are less busy.
+Will you like to know when they are less busy?

 Dependencies
 =============